What is the RSCM?

 Dr David Price

 Dr David Price is Organist & Master of the Choristers at Portsmouth Cathedral.
 Previously he was Assistant Organist of Ely Cathedral having held Organ Scholarships at Rochester Cathedral and Croydon Minster.
 Portsmouth University has conferred on him an Honorary Doctorate of Music in recognition of his contribution to music at the cathedral and to the cultural life of the city.
-David serves on the RSCM Portsmouth Area committee.
+David serves on the RSCM Portsmouth Area and the RSCM Isle of Wight Area committees.

 Phil Taylor has a lifelong affiliation with church music, having started singing at the age of nine, but only later realizing the influence the RSCM had on his singing.
 He brings to Council professional skills in Information Technology from his ‘day job’ as director of an IT support company and previous experience chairing a national charity.
 He has served on the RSCM Liverpool Area committee in various roles for 10 years.